-It must be noted that with the growth of the competition there have been some important changes to the guidelines and schedule that have been continued from last year's Windhammer Prize.
-Most notably the submission and voting phases have been extended and there is now a provision of cash prizes for all winning entries.
-More stringent guidelines have also been applied to the quality of entries received and all information regarding these changes can be found in the competition rules provided below.
+It must be noted that with the growth of the competition there have been some important changes to the prizes, guidelines and schedule for this year.
+Most notably the prize pool has been expanded to include the publishing of First and Merit Prize winners as an idevice app by Tin Man Games, the creators of the excellent Gamebook Adventures series for the iphone and ipad.
+More about this important addition to the prize pool can be found in the Prize details given below.
+As with previous years the submission and voting phases have been extended and cash prizes have been maintained for all winning entries.
+More stringent guidelines have also been applied to the quality of entries received and all information regarding these changes can be found in the following competition rules.

-Arborell.com is proud to announce that the winner of the 2011 Windhammer Prize for Short Gamebook Fiction is Andrew Wright for his free-roaming sea-faring adventure, Sea of Madness.
-Merit awards have also been awarded to Ashton Saylor for his excellent fantasy adventure, Peledgathol - The Last Fortress and to Zachary Carango for his sci-fi adventure, Above the Waves.
+Arborell.com is proud to announce that the winner of the 2012 Windhammer Prize for Short Gamebook Fiction is Zachary Carango for his futuristic sci-fi adventure, Final Payment.
+Merit awards have also been awarded to Marty Runyon for his magical fantasy adventure, Academy of Magic - The First Term, and to Ashton Saylor for his exciting sci-fi adventure, Legacy of the Zendari.
 All winning gamebooks are available for download by clicking on the awards presented below.
 May Glory and Renown follow all who have found success here.

 All entries submitted this year met the following criteria.

 - All entries must be original works incorporating unique characters and world settings.

 - All entrants must state clearly on the first page of their entries that they are the authors of the work submitted.

 - All entries must be provided in rich text format (rtf) and sent as an email attachment to email@example.com.